codihuston/ustrending/README.md

 However, I elected to leave this architecture in place, as there is a possibility that I could come back and implement the Twitter Trends and its Streaming API as described above.
 But since my primary goal has been reached just by using the Google Trends dataset, this will suffice for now.
+The Twitter functionality has been removed from the `master` branch, but I do have the code saved in a local branch in case I choose to re-implement it.
+I did this so the codebasw was as succinct as possible--such that everything in it is being used.

 # System Design